robjhyndman/ctv-TimeSeries/README.md

     series including cross-wavelets, phase-difference and significance
     tests. [biwavelet](https://cran.r-project.org/package=biwavelet) is a port of
     the WTC Matlab package for univariate and bivariate wavelet analyses.
-Multivariate, locally stationary wavelet analysis tools are provided by [mvLSW](https://cran.r-project.org/package=mvLSW).
-Tests of
-    white noise using wavelets are provided by [hwwntest](https://cran.r-project.org/package=hwwntest).
+Tests of white noise using wavelets are provided by [hwwntest](https://cran.r-project.org/package=hwwntest).
 Wavelet scalogram tools
     are contained in
     [wavScalogram](https://cran.r-project.org/package=wavScalogram).
 Further wavelet